Aselisewine/starter-hugo-academic/content/project/example/index.md

 ---
-title: "Kaggle Competition: Titanic - Machine Learning from Disaster"
+title: "Kaggle Competition:Titanic-Machine Learning from Disaster"
 summary: The aim of this project is to build a predictive Machine Learning model that predicts which passengers survived the Titanic shipwreck.
 tags:
 - Machine Learning